HackYourFuture-CPH/dotnet-masterclass/week4/preparation.md

 ## What is async/await?

-Async/await is a feature in C# that allows you to write asynchronous code that is easy to read and understand.
+Async/await is a feature in C# that allows you to write asynchronous code.
 Asynchronous code is code that can perform multiple tasks concurrently (in the same time), which can help improve performance and responsiveness in certain situations, such as when making web requests or accessing a database.

 The `async` keyword is used to define a method as asynchronous, and the `await` keyword is used to pause the execution of the method until a task is complete.
 When the method is paused, control is returned to the calling method, allowing other code to execute.
 When the awaited task is complete, the method resumes execution.